 6. Smile more and be approachable

 Women often complain that they don't get enough dances, but how many of them look into themselves for why?
-I don't know how many times women averted their eyes, or gave me a vacant look, or simply ignore me, when I tried to approach them.
-If you want to be invited, the best advice I can give is being friendly and approachable.
+I don’t know how many times women have turned a blind eye, averted their eyes, looked dismissive, or even showed disdain when I tried to approach them.
+If you want to be invited, the best advice I can give is being friendly.
 Make it a habit to smile and let men see the passion in your eyes.
 I guarantee that you will get a lot more dances that way.

 7. Make eye contact with men

 Men often walk around in search of a partner.
-You might think that they are walking past you to get a drink, go to the bathroom, or for other reasons that have nothing to do with you, but you'd be wrong.
-They are testing your response.
+You might think that they walking by you to get a drink, use the bathroom, or something else that has nothing to do with you, but you'd be wrong.
+They are testing your reactions.
 If you sit there indifferently, that shows you are not interested.
 If you raise your head and make eye contact with them, that not only tells them you are looking for a partner, but also gives them a chance to cabeceo you.
 Making eye contact with men is very important because that is the way you let them know you want to dance.

 8. Overcome your pride